 Good morning, friends!
-Brazil is well known for its beaches and idyllic landscapes.
+Brazil is famous for its beaches and idyllic landscapes.
 But have you ever stopped to think about what Brazilians might eat on the beach?
 After all, for many people, the beach is an outing that lasts practically the whole day, so they must think about what they will eat during this time!
+Can you imagine that we love to eat cheese at the beach?
+Yes, we have even a characteristic Brazilian beach cheese that has a stick like some beach ice cream.
+And we love to eat corn at the beach too!
 So today, let’s talk about Brazilian beach food.
 Here in Brazil, it is very common to see ambulantes (hawkers) and camelôs (street vendors) selling food on the beach.
-Can you guess which types of food they sell?
+Can you guess which other types of food they sell?

 Vocabulary for Brazilian Beach Food

 Our school is very close to Copacabana Beach!
-When you come to study portuguese with us, you will see that we have many quiosques (beach bars) and ambulantes on the streets and at the beach.
-They offer many options of food and beverages.
-So let’s take a look at the most well known ones, so you can choose what you are ordering on your next beach day!
+When you come to study Portuguese with us, you will see that we have many quiosques (beach bars) and ambulantes on the streets and at the beach.
+They offer many options for food and beverages.
+So let’s take a look at the most well-known ones, so you can choose what you are ordering on your next beach day!

 Água de Coco (Coconut Water)